Navigating Student Life: Tips for Renting an Apartment

 If you have any questions or concerns about the lease agreement, don’t hesitate to seek legal advice or consult with a tenant’s rights organization.
 It’s essential to be fully informed and aware of your rights and obligations as a tenant.

-7. Making the Final Decision
+7. Making the Final Decision: Tips For Renting An Apartment

 After considering all the factors mentioned above, it’s time to make your final decision.
 Review your budget, prioritize your needs, and weigh the pros and cons of each apartment you visited.